spiral-project/blog/content/daybed/daybed-revival.rst

-1. Generate or register a token with a `POST` or `PUT` on `/tokens` (Actually, this is optional, you can have everything public and don't bother with tokens either);
+1. Generate or register a token with a `POST` or `PUT` on `/tokens` (Actually, this is optional, you can have everything public and don't bother with tokens either).
+You get the token back in the `Hawk-Session-Token` header.
 2. Define a model by doing a `POST` or a `PUT` on `/models` (Alternately, you can just reuse one existing model);
 3. Post data to this model using `POST` on `/models/{name}/records`;
 4. Retrieve data back using `GET` on `/models/{name}/records`.

-(Steps 2, 3 and 4 can be authenticated if you want to deal with permissions)
+(Steps 2, 3 and 4 can be authenticated if you want to deal with permissions, you should use a hawk-compatible client (there are plenty), or optionally do requests using Basic Auth.

 And that's it.
 You don't need to think about anything else, that just works.